grid-parity-exchange/Prescient/doc/OnlineDocs/source/reference/file_formats/rts-gmlc/gen.rst

      - **Description**
      - **Egret**
    * - :col:`GEN UID`
-     - A unique string identifier for the generator.
+     - A unique string identifier for the generator
-     - Used as the branch name in Egret.
-Data for this branch is stored in a generator dictionary stored at :samp:`['elements']['generator'][{<GEN UID>}]`.
+     - Used as the generator name in Egret.
+Data for this generator is stored in a generator dictionary stored at :samp:`['elements']['generator'][{<GEN UID>}]`.
    * - :col:`Bus ID`
      - :col:`Bus ID` of connecting bus